FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Related Works

 \section{Related Works}

-\subsection{Surface Reconstruction}
+\subsection{Surface reconstruction}

 Surface reconstruction from RGB images is a fundamental problem in computer vision.
 Traditional methods typically represent scenes as point clouds \cite{schonberger2016colmap}, depth maps \cite{galliani2015massively}, or voxels \cite{kostrikov2014probabilistic}.
 In recent years, with the advancement of computational hardware and neural network technologies, implicit scene representations have been widely adopted.
-NeRF and volume rendering \cite{mildenhall2020nerf} have been applied to NVS and 3D reconstruction, undergoing rapid development.
-To address the surface bias inherent in volume rendering, NeuS \cite{wang2021neus,neus2} proposed an unbiased NVS-based surface reconstruction method, achieving accurate surface reconstruction based on an implicit signed distance function (SDF) and demonstrating the advantages of NVS-based surface reconstruction in detailed regions.
+NeRF \cite{mildenhall2020nerf} has been applied to NVS and 3D reconstruction, undergoing rapid development.
 3D Gaussian Splatting (3DGS) represents a scene using a set of explicit Gaussian primitives \cite{kerbl3DGS}, enabling fast and high-quality NVS and reconstruction.
 However, 3DGS lacks expressive capacity for scene geometry.
 Subsequent work has achieved accurate surface reconstruction by constraining the shapes of Gaussian primitives to align with the surface \cite{2dgs_Huang,guedon2023sugar}.
 Through depth map rendering and fusion, fast and accurate geometric surface reconstruction can be realized.
-Furthermore, mapping algorithms from colored point clouds to Gaussians have further enhanced the reconstruction quality \cite{wang2024pfgs,gaupcrender}.
+Furthermore, the reconstruction quality can be further enhanced by mapping algorithms from colored point clouds to Gaussians \cite{wang2024pfgs,gaupcrender}.